CH4019/AhjzuHelp/docs/README.md

 ## Donate

 Please consider donating if you think docsify is helpful to you or that my work is valuable.
-I am happy if you can help me [buy a cup of coffee](https://github.com/QingWei-Li/donate). :heart:
+I am happy if you can help me [buy a cup of coffee]. :heart:

 ## Community